nerds-and-company/schematic/README.md

 ## Changelog

+###3.0.0###
+ - Schematic is now PSR-4 compatible and uses proper autoloading
+ - Renamed assets to assetSources
+ - Renamed globals to globalSets

 ###2.0.0###
  - Reworked Schematic to install Craft when it's not installed yet
  - Added support for site locales